 - Litigation Committee, Past Treasurer

-- American Arbitration Association International Centre for Dispute Resolution, Neutral Arbitrator
+- Arbitrator for American Arbitration Association, International Centre for Dispute Resolution, and Arbitration Service of Portland

 - Lewis & Clark Law School, Adjunct Professor